-Rising interest rates over the last 12-24 months impact the interest paid on our variable rate credit facility, rates on our unhedged and variable rate mortgages, and the rate at which new mortgages are being renewed.
+Rising interest rates over the last 12-24 months impact the interest paid on our variable rate credit facility, rates on our unhedged and variable rate mortgages, and the rate at which mortgages are being renewed.

-As at March 31, 2023 the weighted average interest rate on our revolving credit facility, mortgages payable, Class C LP Units and convertible debentures was 3.99% (December 31, 2022 - 4.01%), slightly down due to the decrease in borrowings on our credit facility since year-end.
+As at June 30, 2023 the weighted average interest rate on our revolving credit facility, mortgages payable, Class C LP Units and convertible debentures was 4.16% (December 31, 2022 - 4.01%), slightly up due to the increase in borrowings on our credit facility since year-end.
 We expect to see our weighted average interest rate go up during the year as mortgages come up for renewal in a higher interest rate environment and as we continue to draw on our credit facility.
-Increases in interest on Class C LP units directly correlates with higher interest rates on debt renewed during 2022.
+Interest on Class C LP units is down 20% in the quarter as \$14.26 million of our Class C mortgage was paid out in the quarter and converted to regular mortgage with proceeds of \$12.74 million.
+Year-to-date interest on Class C mortgages was stable as the reduction in principal balance in the current quarter was offset by the higher interest rates on debt renewed in 2022.